Tool

 Monthly assessments of fertilizer market developments were prepared for the AMIS Market Monitor.
 You can find a summary of all months on the "Market Overview" tab of the Fertilizer Market Dashboard above.

-Overview of market developments in June 2024
+Overview of market developments - January 2025 (February update)

 Fertilizer input prices